Main content starts here, tab to start navigating

 Eric “Many Winds” Herrera

-With more than 36 years of experience as a musician across several instruments, Eric performs on his American Indian flute most Friday and Saturday evenings at The Fort.
+With more than 36 years of experience as a musician across several instruments, Eric performs on his American Indian flute most Friday, Saturday, and Sunday evenings from 5 to 8 PM at The Fort.
 His heritage includes Blackfeet Indian, European Hispanic and German, and Eric considers his music as a way of honoring his American Indian heritage.
 Through his music, his intent is to tell the Native American story and to enrich the lives of those who hear it.

 Michael Schaubs